 SHAREHOLDER INVESTIGATION: Halper Sadeh LLC Investigates SMBC, BTRS, LOGC, RCOR

-BTRS Holdings Inc. (NASDAQ: BTRS)’s sale to EQT X fund for $9.50 per share in cash.
+BTRS Holdings Inc. BTRS's sale to EQT X fund for $9.50 per share in cash.
 If you are a BTRS shareholder, click here to learn more about your rights and options.

-LogicBio Therapeutics, Inc. (NASDAQ: LOGC)’s sale to AstraZeneca Rare Disease for $2.07 per share.
+LogicBio Therapeutics, Inc. LOGC's sale to AstraZeneca Rare Disease for $2.07 per share.
 If you are an LogicBio shareholder, click here to learn more about your rights and options.

 Shareholders are encouraged to contact the firm free of charge to discuss their legal rights and options.
 Please call Daniel Sadeh or Zachary Halper at (212) 763-0060 or email sadeh@halpersadeh.com or zhalper@halpersadeh.com.